 “Relying on the principles first established in Talley, the Supreme Court held that ‘an author’s decision to remain anonymous, like other decisions concerning omissions or additions to the content of a publication, is an aspect of the freedom of speech protected by the First Amendment.'”

 In the McIntyre decision, the Supreme Court essentially created the legal precedent that there is a “right to remain anonymous” in terms of lawful speech, but not defamatory speech.
 The manner in which WV Code 3-8-12(a) is worded, it broadly bans all anonymous speech.
 Therefore, it could be reasonably argued that the entire code is perhaps invalidated by this decision.
-However, the only issue is that the ‘right to anonymity’ is not mentioned in the Constitution.
-Any strict originalist or textualist would not agree with this decision.

 In the State of West Virginia v.
 Asad Derya Khan and in the State of West Virginia v.
 Michael Lee Morehead they arguably did not desire to remain anonymous primarily out of the fear of “threats, harassment, or reprisals from either Government officials or private parties.”
 Their desire to remain anonymous was presumably because they wanted to conceal their identities for the purpose of disseminating defamatory statements and preventing personal repercussions.
 Anonymity was not used to prevent negative repercussions from making factual statements.
 It was used to anonymously violate state law and commit defamation against a political candidate.
 This is why they even went to the extent of using the alias ‘Ray Sines,’ the name of the victim’s husband, to commit these unlawful acts.

-The name Ray Sines, was not viewable publically.
+The name Ray Sines, was not viewable publicly.
 Rather a search warrant was required to find the payment information and operator of the site.
 Therefore, it could be argued that they used the name Ray Sines as a deterrent to investigators, so that the blame for the illegal activity would be placed upon him, rather than themselves.
 This also made Ray Sines a victim in their endeavors.

 While there may be an explanation for Upshur County Prosecutors to drop §3-8-12(a), there was no provided explanation whatsoever for dropping §3-8-11(c), which prohibits defamation from being used to aid the defeat of a political candidate.

 In a discussion with Mountaineer Journal, legal counsel for the West Virginia Secretary of State expressed that §3-8-11(c) is constitutional, enforceable, and still on the books in West Virginia.
-This means that the Upshur County Prosecutor’s Office single-handedly refused to enforce a crucial law that ensures the integrity of our elections in the state of West Virginia.

 The Opinion of the Court briefing in McIntrye stated, “The state interest in preventing fraud and libel stands on a different footing.
 We agree with Ohio’s submission that this interest carries special weight during election campaigns when false statements, if credited, may have serious adverse consequences for the public at large.”